Edward Andrew Deeds

 Edward Andrew Deeds (March 12, 1874 – July 1, 1960) was an American engineer, inventor and industrialist prominent in the Dayton, Ohio, area.
 He was the president of the National Cash Register Company and, together with Charles F. Kettering, founded Dayton Engineering Laboratories Company (Delco), an early innovator in automotive technology.
-Deeds partnered with the Orville Wright in an early airplane manufacturing venture and led the military aircraft production effort in World War I.
+Deeds partnered with Orville Wright in an early airplane manufacturing venture and led the military aircraft production effort in World War I.

 Early years

 Edward Deeds was born in 1874 on a farm southwest of Granville, Ohio to Charles and Susan Deeds.
 Deeds graduated in 1897 from Denison University where he was valedictorian.
 He studied electrical engineering at Cornell University, but was unable to complete his graduate studies due to insufficient funds.
-He married Edith M. Walton (1870-1949).
+He married Edith M. Walton (1870–1949).